Degree Requirements/Audit (DARS)

 Grades of Transfer Credits on Admission

 Though the Academic Record lists all finalized transfer credits with a grade of TR, if you look at the degree audit you'll get an indication of what the grade was.
+These grade-codes are only used by the registration system to ensure the minimum grade for any prerequites is met; they have no effect on the GPA - transfer credits on admission have a neutral GPA affect.
 TR = grade of C, TB- = B-, TB = B, TB+ = grade of B+ or higher.

 In contrast, a letter of permission course (taken at another institution while a Dal/King's student) will have NGR (no grade) until the student has the other instutution send the Dal Registrar's Office an official transcript.

 Once you know your degree status, you're ready to choose your classes.